-3-5 Electrical Connections
+3-5 ELECTRICAL CONNECTIONS

 There are numerous wiring connections to be made, some of which will be completed at our factory before shipping and others that will need to be completed during installation at your facility.
-Also note that there may be optional items that will not be used in all applications.
+Also note that there may be optional items which will not be used in all applications.